 Since you’ve worked up your Thanksgiving Day appetite head over to Kitchen 208.
 Here you can sip mimosas and enjoy a big bowl of Shrimp and Grits on the sunny patio.
 They will be serving a mouthwatering brunch from 7am-3pm on Thanksgiving Day.

-In the evening, expect a culinary adventure with a dinner downtown.
+In the evening, expect a culinary adventure with a delicious dinner downtown.
 Head over to OpenTable to make your Thanksgiving Dinner Reservation at one of the many wonderful Charleston Restaurants.

 Friday and Saturday – Kick off the Holiday Season!

 On Friday, hit the boutique shops along King Street for some of the South’s best Black Friday shopping.
-On Saturday, head to the farmer’s market in Marion Square to grab a tasty breakfast and some regional holiday decor.
+On Saturday, head to the farmer’s market in Marion Square to grab a tasty breakfast and local holiday decor.
 From magnolia wreaths to cotton bouquets, there are plenty of options for your Christmas decorating.

 On Saturday night, take part in one of Charleston’s most-beloved traditions with the holiday Progressive Dinner.
 You will start the evening with hors d’oeuvres at the Kings Courtyard Inn located at 198 King Street.
 Next you will travel by carriage to Circa 1886 restaurant for a delectable three-course dinner.
 Finally you will be taken by carriage to the John Rutledge House Inn for coffee and dessert.

 To make your Thanksgiving weekend even more relaxing spend it at one of the centrally-located Charming Inns.
 These historic downtown inns are just steps away from all of the weekend events, shopping, and dining.
 Best of all, each property offers a complimentary breakfast, evening wine and cheese reception, and 24-hour concierge service.